 If you’re into weightlifting in any shape and form to improve pectus excavatum, you need to get tissue work done.
-You can go to a neuromuscular therapist or do it by yourself by foam rolling.
+You can go to a neuromuscular therapist or do it by foam rolling.
 Not everybody has the time or money to go to a therapist all the time for something that I recommend you do daily.

 Luckily, there are simple ways to reverse these postural issues.
 One of the ways is to implement the regular use of a foam roller.
 There are tons of ways your pectus excavatum and posture can benefit from doing this self-massage.

-It will improve circulation, release muscle tightness points, eliminate trigger spots in the muscles, and minimize muscle ache and tension.
+It will improve circulation, release muscle tightness points, eliminate trigger spots in the muscles, and minimize muscle aches and tension.
 The best part of foam rolling for pectus excavatum is that you can do it from the coziness of your house.

 THE BIGGEST PROBLEM I HAVE WITH FOAM ROLLING